pnaranja/freecodecamp/README.md

-# freecodecamp
+# freeCodeCamp
-Projects and exercises that are done for freecodecamp.com
+Projects and exercises that are done for freeCodeCamp.com